Dialogues of the Gods: Dialogue XII: Aphrodite and Eros (I)

-Aphrodite scolds her son for the chaos he causes.
-He makes Zeus assume countless forms, causes the Moon (Selene) to leave the sky to meet her lover Endymion, (Note: Selene abandons the sky to be with Endymion.) and makes the Sun (Helios) stay in bed with Clymene longer, causing him to forget to rise.
+Aphrodite scolds her son Eros for the chaos he causes.
+He makes Zeus assume countless forms, causes Selene to leave the sky to meet her lover Endymion, (Note: Selene abandons the sky to be with Endymion.) and makes Helios stay in bed with Clymene longer, causing him to forget to rise.
 He even has Rhea, the mother of the gods, under his influence, making her fear what might happen if she orders the Corybantes or her lions to attack him out of frustration.
 Eros reassures her that he can handle Rhea and argues that he should not be blamed for these disruptions.
 He even asks if Aphrodite would prefer not being in love with Ares.
 Aphrodite warns him to heed her words carefully.

 Dialogue XIII: Zeus, Asclepius and Heracles

 Asclepius and Heracles are arguing over who deserves the higher position at the table.
 Each asserts that they are more deserving than the other.
 Heracles claims that his numerous achievements and defeated foes entitle him to the better place.
 In contrast, Asclepius argues that he has healed Heracles' burn wounds and never committed the heinous acts that Heracles did, such as killing his family (Note: Heracles' wife Megara and their children.) or serving as a slave to Queen Omphale.
 As the argument escalates, Heracles threatens violence, but Zeus intervenes and instructs Heracles to concede the better seat to Asclepius, noting that Asclepius died first.